 You can leave your group retiree health plan for something else.
 But when you sign up for a plan outside of the retiree plan, you will likely be unable to opt back into the retirement plan in the future.

 Before making a choice, consider if the coverage they’re offering is something you’re okay missing out on.

 Former employers don’t have to offer retiree coverage.
 In many cases, employers don’t offer these benefits.

 Yes, Medicare isn’t free.
 While most people will qualify for Premium-free Part A, Part B has a monthly premium.
 Plus, you can expect to pay deductibles, copays, and coinsurances per service.

 Then, there are Medicare Part D prescription costs.
 Now, these costs can be minimized through additional health insurance.

 If I retire at 62, can I get Medicare?

-Just because you retire doesn’t mean you’re Medicare eligible.
-To be eligible for Medicare, you’ll need to be at least 65 years old or meet specific disability requirements.
+Just because you retire doesn’t mean you’re Medicare-eligible.
+To be eligible for Medicare, you must be at least 65 years old or meet specific disability requirements.